Thermopower probing emergent local moments in magic-angle twisted bilayer graphene

 \begin{affiliations} \item Department of Physics, Indian Institute of Science, Bangalore, 560012, India. \item Indian Institute of Technology Kanpur, Kalyanpur, Uttar Pradesh 208016, India \item National Institute for Materials Science, 1-1 Namiki, Tsukuba 305-0044, Japan. \item Department of Physics, The Ohio State University, Columbus, Ohio - 43210, USA. \end{affiliations}

-\textbf{Recent experiments on magic-angle twisted bilayer graphene (MATBLG) indicate an unusual coexistence of heavy and light electrons, a characteristic of heavy-fermion physics.
-Yet, these experiments lack direct evidence of the existence of local moments arising from the flatbands of twisted bilayer graphene due to dominant strong correlations.
-Utilizing thermopower ($V_{Th}$) as a sensitive probe for measuring entropy, we have carried out extensive studies on thermopower of MATBLG with filling ($\nu$), temperature ($T$) and magnetic field ($B$), and unveil the presence of local moments through their impact on entropy.
-While at high temperatures $T> 120 K$, the behavior of $V_{Th}$ and resistance ($R$) are related by the Mott formula $V_{Th}(\nu)\propto dlnR(\nu)/d\nu$, their behaviors start deviating at lower temperatures.
-Below 120K apart from the Dirac point (DP, $\nu = 0$) and full band filling ($\nu = \pm 4$), the resistance exhibits prominent peaks at integer fillings.
-The thermopower, however, remains featureless and symmetric across the DP with opposite signs.
-This disparity implies the dominance of different kinds of carriers in thermopower and resistance.
-Remarkably, in addition to sign changes at the DP and full band filling, the thermopower demonstrates additional sign changes, at $\nu_{cross} \sim \pm 1$.
-Importantly, the location of $\nu_{cross}$ does not change with temperature from $5K$ to $\sim 60K$.
-For heavy and light band electrons, it can be shown that the doping profile of the thermopower, and hence $\nu_{cross}$ is highly sensitive to temperature, and therefore solely the contribution from band electrons does not explain the thermopower data.
-Our data is consistent with the dominant contribution arising from the entropy of the localized moments.
-To validate our claim, we have investigated the effect of magnetic field on the thermopower, both $B_{\parallel}$ and $B_{\perp}$.
-Our results show a $30\%$ and $50\%$ reduction, respectively, and can be attributed to the partial polarization of the local moments (spin/valley), resulting in decreased entropy.
-Our thermopower results highlight the contribution from local moments arising from flatbands, distinct from the band contributions of heavy and light fermions to the resistivity in MATBLG.}
+\textbf{ Recent experiments on magic-angle twisted bilayer graphene (MATBLG) have revealed the formation of flatbands, suggesting that correlation effects are likely to dominate in this system.
+Yet, a global transport measurement showing distinct signatures of strong correlations like local moments arising from the flatbands is missing.
+Utilizing thermopower as a sensitive global transport probe for measuring entropy, we unveil the presence of emergent local moments through their impact on entropy.
+Remarkably, in addition to sign changes at the Dirac point ($\nu = 0$) and full band filling ($\nu = \pm 4$), the thermopower of MATBLG demonstrates additional sign changes at the location, $\nu_{cross} \sim \pm 1$, which do not vary with temperature from $5K$ to $\sim 60K$.
+This is in contrast to sensitive temperature-dependent crossing points seen in our study on twisted bilayer graphene devices with weaker correlations.
+Further, we have investigated the effect of magnetic field ($B$) on the thermopower, both $B_{\parallel}$ and $B_{\perp}$.
+Our results show a $30\%$ and $50\%$ reduction, respectively, that is consistent with suppression seen in the layered oxide due to the partial polarization of the spin entropy.
+The observed robust crossing points, together with suppression in a magnetic field, cannot be explained solely from the contributions of band fermions; instead, our data is consistent with the dominant contribution arising from the entropy of the emergent localized moments of a strongly correlated flatband.}